airnandez/sw-lsst-eu/docs/overview.rst

 This mechanism of distributing the LSST software, which supplements the `other mechanisms <https://pipelines.lsst.io/install/index.html>`_ provided by the project, is intended in particular for **individuals** willing to use the LSST software on their personnal computers.

 However, it is not limited to that use case.
 The same mechanism is used for making the LSST software available to the computers in the CC-IN2P3's `login <http://doc.lsst.eu/ccin2p3/ccin2p3.html#login-farm>`_ and `batch <http://doc.lsst.eu/ccin2p3/ccin2p3.html#batch-farm>`_ farms.
-This is considered beneficial for reproducibility purposes, since as a scientist you can use exactly the same version of the LSST software on your personal computer, as well as in your notebooks and in your batch jobs executing at CC-IN2P3.
+This is considered beneficial for reproducibility purposes, since as a scientist you can use exactly the same version of the LSST software on your personal computer, as well as in your notebooks and in your batch or grid jobs executing at CC-IN2P3, `NERSC <https://www.nersc.gov>`_  and `OpenScienceGrid <https://opensciencegrid.org>`_ sites.

 ===================